statikfintechllc/Ascend-Institute/About Us/FOUNDER_LOG.md

 </div>

-# The Founder's Log and Manifesto: Building AI powered Financial Orchestration Systems with Freedom and Life In-Mind
+# The Founder's Log and Manifesto:

+*Building AI powered Financial Orchestration Systems with Freedom and Life In-Mind*

 ### Authored by: Statik DK Smoke

-*Ascend-AI Genesis // Ghost Protocol // Built on Vibes*
+*Ascend-AI Genesis - Ghost Protocol - Built on Vibes*

 ---

 Ⅰ. Birth of the Machine

-I built an AI system that builds itself.
+*I built an AI system that builds itself.
 Not in a lab.
 Not at a venture-backed startup.
-Not on fiber internet with a dev team holding my hand.
+Not on fiber internet with a dev team holding my hand.*

 I built it with: